hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 - User defined network mappings can be specified with `networks`, see [vmware_deploy_ovf](https://docs.ansible.com/ansible/latest/modules/vmware_deploy_ovf_module.html#parameters) for semantics.
 - VM notes can be set with `annotation`.
   To use this feature, the VMware permission `Virtual Machine > Configuration > Set annotation` is required.
-- To set VM [customvalues](https://stackoverflow.com/a/57976458/2402612), supply `customvalues` with a list of dicts as shown in the example playbook.
+- To set VM configuration parameters, supply `advanced_settings` with a list of dicts as shown in the example playbook.

 To use a static IP address, use the following keys in the dictionary `static_ip`:
 - `ipv4` - a specific IPv4 address you want to assign.
 Defaults to the IPv4 address found in DNS for the FQDN.